Ground-level power supply: Early systems

 Conduit current collection systems were implemented as early as 1881 with the Gross-Lichterfelde Tramway.
 The system is primarily composed of a channel, or conduit, excavated under the roadway; the conduit is positioned either between the running rails, much in the same fashion as the cable for cable cars, or underneath one of the rails; a car is connected to a "plow" that runs through the conduit and delivers power from two electric rails at the sides of the conduit to the car's electric motor.
 Plows were manually attached and detached from cars as they switched rail lines.

+Cleveland opened a conduit line in 1885.
 Tram companies in Budapest trialed a conduit current collector system in 1887.
 Overhead lines were met with public opposition for aesthetic reasons, so the contractor Siemens-Halske implemented a concrete conduit underneath one of the trolley rails, with a narrow opening that allowed a "plow" to be inserted and make electrical contact with wires held by insulators at either side of the conduit.
 The system was used in several cities in Europe and the United States, where it was known as the "Budapest System".
+Washington, D.C. installed its first conduit current collection system in 1895.
+By 1899 all downtown lines were converted to the conduit system, which remained in operation until 1962.
 The system was generally safe, but tended to get clogged by mud and dirt.
 The system fell out of favor within a few years due to the cost of excavating the conduit, and was generally replaced with overhead lines.

 Stud contact systems were implemented from 1899 to 1921.
 Systems by the inventors Dolter and Diatto were used in Tours, Paris, and several towns in England.
 Power was supplied from studs set in the road at intervals, which connected to the traveling cars with contact shoes or contact skis.
 The studs were cylinders with their tops flush with the road surface.
 Underneath there was a switch mechanism that made an electrical connection with the top of the stud when a car with a strong electromagnet at its underside passed over it.
 The Diatto switches contained mercury, which often leaked or adhered to the side of the cylinder and kept the exposed top electrified.
 The Dolter switches used pivot arms, which tended to get stuck in the electrified position.
 Similar systems were operated by Thomson-Houston in Monaco from 1898 to 1903, and by František Křižík in Prague on the King Charles Bridge from 1903 to 1908.
 Stud contact systems were short-lived due to safety issues.

 Conduit current collection systems were used in several major cities, including Monaco, Dresden, Prague, Tours, Washington, and London, but posed maintenance issues and road safety issues.
-The Bordeaux conduit system remained the last in operation until being decommissioned in 1958.
-For 40 years, these systems were not reintroduced because they didn't meet modern safety standards.
+The Bordeaux and Washington conduit systems remained the last in operation until being decommissioned in 1958 and 1962, respectively.
+For decades, these systems were not reintroduced because they didn't meet modern safety standards.